 FAA DPE services

 Eclipse 500/550 – $2,500 (one day) plus expenses

-Norton Aviation is the only Eclipse training provider that offers the ability to accomplish the FAA Type Rating check ride in conjunction with the training by having an on-staff DPE.
-The check ride can be accomplished at your location on your schedule.
+Norton Aviation offers the ability to accomplish the FAA Type Rating check ride in conjunction with the training by having an on-staff DPE.
+The check ride is accomplished at your location on your schedule.
 The Type Rating test consists of a 2 to 4 hour ground oral exam followed by a 2 to 2.5 hour flight practical test.
-Following the successful completion of the test, you will receive a temporary pilot certificate, and if required, can begin mentoring immediately.
+Following the successful completion of the test, you receive a temporary pilot certificate, and can begin mentoring immediately.

-Additionally, Norton Aviation’s DPE can issue Second-In-Command (SIC) Type Ratings, 61.58 Pilot Proficiency Checks, ATP and Commercial ratings.
+Additionally, Norton Aviation’s DPE can issue Second-In-Command (SIC) Type Ratings, 61.58 Pilot Proficiency Checks, ATP and Commercial ratings in the Eclipse.
 Please call for more details on additional ratings.

 INTERNATIONAL AIRCRAFT FERRYING, FLYING, AND TRAINING

 Call for your Individual Mission Price Quote